 The days when everyone bought the products they needed from the local shop just down the street are long gone.
 Today, according to recent Harvard’s Business Review shopping behavior research, up to 73 percent of customers use multiple channels during their shopping journey.

 Therefore, in order to be a successful e-commerce entrepreneur, you need to allow your customers to interact with products through the medium that is most natural to them and purchase the products directly through that medium.
-This might be a web shop, online marketplace like Amazon, comparison-shopped websites, social media or even a printed catalog.
+This might be a web shop, online marketplace like Amazon, comparison-shopping websites, social media or even a printed catalog.

-Our experience proves that updating and enriching a continuously growing number of products – including multiple attributes and digital media – is extremely time-consuming.
+Experience tells us that updating and enriching a continuously growing number of products – including multiple attributes and digital media – is extremely time-consuming.
 This process becomes even harder when the products are displayed in various sales channels.
 In the long run, mistakes and loss of data quality are inevitable.
 But it doesn’t have to be this way.

 Important tip: At this point, the Product Information Management (PIM) solution is the best investment you can make.
 You don’t have to manually update every single product in every sales channel.
 PIM allows you to centrally manage all your product information through user-friendly dashboard and send the most relevant product content to the right places.